 \subsection{Replications of ensembles}

-In connection with the emergence of a group, the numeric representation of brace also undergoes change, since the `doubling' of the semigroup into a group\footnote{Formally known as a symmetrization of the commutative associative law (monoid) \cite{burbaki}.
-Curiously, under commutativity and associativity \cite[sect.~1.10]{clifford}, solution to the problem of embedding is unique \cite[pp.~15--17]{burbaki}, and otherwise no solution, in general, exists.
-There exist the classes (Mal'cev (1936)), which are not axiomatized by finitely many $\forall$"=formulas \cite[pp.~216--217]{maltsev}.} through adjoining the inversions deprives coordinate $\frak a$ of its distinction in comparison with the inversion $-\frak a$.
+In connection with the emergence of a group, the numerical representation of brace also undergoes a change, since the `doubling' of a semigroup into a group through adjoining the inversions deprives coordinate $\frak a$ of its distinction in comparison with the inversion $-\frak a$.
 Given the involution

-it makes no difference what to call an element, and what to call its inversion in the pair $\{\frak a,-\frak a\}$.
+it makes no difference what to call an element and what to call its inversion in the pair $\{\frak a,-\frak a\}$.
+This doubling is formally known as a symmetrization of the commutative associative law (monoid) \cite{burbaki}.
+Curiously, under commutativity and associativity \cite[sect.~1.10]{clifford}, solution to the problem of embedding is unique \cite[pp.~15--17]{burbaki}, and otherwise, no solution, in general, exists.
+There exist the classes (Mal'cev (1936)), which are not axiomatized by finitely many $\forall$"=formulas \cite[pp.~216--217]{maltsev}.